Tanit

 Sold.

 These coins offer a unique window to the past, spanning many centuries and cultures.
-Each coin is carefully selected for its beauty and rarity and then set into an elegant, modern piece of jewellery designed to enhance its beauty, patina, and symbolism.
+Each coin is carefully selected for its beauty and rarity and then set into an elegant, contemporary piece of jewellery designed to enhance its patina, symbolism, and inherent beauty.

 The Roma ring is a unique piece of jewellery that features an 18 mm silver coin minted in 77 BC.
 The coin depicts the she-wolf facing left, with her right forepaw raised, and the inscription “ROMA” above and “P·SATRIE/NVS” in the exergue.